inbo/tutorials/content/articles/geospatial_standards/index.md

       - Consequently, scientists and programmers can build new software / packages and make innovations that use these standards, while maintaining interoperability with existing applications.
-      - And, it guarantees that your data will still be readable in a hundred years from now, independently of which IT corporation or software is dominant at that time…
+      - And, there is a much higher chance that your data will still be readable in a hundred years from now.
+The standard’s open documentation makes it relatively easy to build tools that can read an ancient open-standard file\!

 Luckily, quite a list of open standards is available\!
 Below, some powerful and widely-used single-file formats are introduced.
 Single-file